Lesion Excision in Phoenix, AZ

 Lesion excision is a surgical procedure to remove cancerous lesions from your skin.
 This procedure might be a treatment option for you if you have basal cell or squamous cell skin cancer or melanoma, the most aggressive type of skin cancer.

-The team at A to Z Dermatology might also recommend a lesion excision as a preventive treatment if you don’t have cancer, but if you have a growth that could turn cancerous.
+The providers at A to Z Dermatology might also recommend a lesion excision as a preventive treatment if you don't have cancer, but if you have a growth that could turn cancerous.

 What can I expect during a lesion excision procedure?